spotinst/help/src/docs/faqs/README.md

 You can set a custom hostname that will continue to be used during the recycle process:

 1. Edit the hosts file and change the name permanently: `sudo gedit /etc/hostname /etc/hosts`
 2. Update the CUSTOM_HOSTNAME:

-    <pre><code>#!/bin/bash
+    ````
+    #!/bin/bash
      CUSTOM_HOSTNAME="my-custom-hostname"
      echo "preserve_hostname: true" > /etc/cloud/cloud.cfg.d/99_persist_hostname.cfg
      echo "$CUSTOM_HOSTNAME" > /etc/hostname
      sed -i "s/^127\.0\.0\.1.*/127.0.0.1 localhost $CUSTOM_HOSTNAME/" /etc/hosts
-     hostnamectl set-hostname "$CUSTOM_HOSTNAME"</code></pre>
+     hostnamectl set-hostname "$CUSTOM_HOSTNAME"
+    ````

 If you want to use the instance IPv4 address that the node was originally launched with:

 1. In the metadata file, get the instance IP: `curl -s http://169.254.169.254/latest/meta-data/local-ipv4`
 2. Make sure <b>Persist Private IP</b> is configured.
 The custom hostname should also persist during replacement because the hostname is connected to the persistent IP.

     <ol style="list-style-type: lower-alpha;">
     <li>Go to the stateful node in the Spot console and click <b>Actions</b> > <b>Edit Configuration</b>.</li>